AngelMariages/etorrentsweb/wp-html/wp-content/plugins/social-icons-widget-by-wpzoom/readme.txt

 8. Widget Settings

 == Changelog ==

+= 4.2.8 =
+* Updating Academicons set to the latest version with new icons

+= 4.2.7 =
+* New icons: IMDb, Spotlight
+* Minor bug fix

+= 4.2.6 =
+* Multiple fixes for WordPress 6.0 compatibility

+= 4.2.5 =
+* New icon: Discourse
+* Updated icon: Slack
+* Minor improvements

+= 4.2.4 =
+* Bug fix with the Amazon icon

+= 4.2.3 =
+* Updated icons: Spotify, Beatport
+* Change textdomain to match with plugin slug

+= 4.2.2 =
+* Fixed an issue with the Legacy Widget

+= 4.2.1 =
+* Multiple fixes and improvements when converting legacy widgets to blocks
+* Improvements to icon styles in the Social Icons Block

+= 4.2.0 =
+* Fixed compatibility issues with WordPress 5.8
+* Added warning notice to widgets block-based page.
+Please make sure you've read the message before doing some changes to widgets!
+* Added the ability to convert legacy widget "Social Icons" to block

 = 4.1.3 =
 * Added new tab in the Settings page with a promo for the new PRO version